let's talk

 • Choose a development partner that has an effective communication model.

-• Opt for agile development methodology,
+• Opt for an agile development methodology.

-• Vet prospective partner’s portfolio,
+• Vet prospective partner’s portfolio.

-• Ask for references from past clients,
+• Ask for references from past clients.

 • Consider the rate, but ensure the agency can build to requirements.